 Data science is a rapidly expanding discipline with a growing market in need of highly skilled, interdisciplinary professionals.
-As a student, you will be immersed in a collaborative, open-source, data-driven environment in which students are supported by expert faculty and researchers from the Bren School, NCEAS, and UCSB departments of Geography and Economics, among others.
+As a student, you will be immersed in a collaborative, open-source, data-driven environment in which students are supported by expert faculty and researchers from the Bren School, the National Center of Ecological Analysis & Synthesis (NCEAS), and other UCSB departments.
 Supplementing your background in environmental science, you will gain leading-edge data science skills; receive in-depth training in applications such as R, Python, and SQL; and learn how to apply data visualization to share compelling scientific narratives.
 In the MEDS program, you will learn robust and reproducible workflows, develop interfaces and documentation, and complete a capstone group project that provides real-world experience in applying data science to environmental issues.

 Be part of our exciting inaugural cohort starting in Summer 2021

 A joint endeavor of the Bren School and the National Center for Ecological Analysis and Synthesis (NCEAS), the Master of Environmental Data Science program was crafted by environmental data scientists to be at the forefront of integrating environmental science and data science.
 Contact admissions today for more information.